Compressed Bayesian Tensor Regression: Numerical Illustrations

-The computational cost of CBTR with different compression rates ($r\in\{0.09, 0.16, 0.25, 0.36 \}$) is compared to that of Bayesian tensor regression using Gaussian priors and Lasso priors.
-The computational time is obtained for the simulation setting {\bf CR} with a tensor coefficient size of $60 \times 60$ and a training sample size of $ n=2000$. $1000$ Gibbs iterations are used to sample the unknowns.
-The left axis of Fig. \ref{fig:comp_time} shows the computational time in a $\log$ scale.
-As the compression rate increases, the computational time increases; however, compared to BTR with Lasso and Gaussian priors, CBTR is faster by an order of $2$.
-To measure the performance-per-cost of different models, we report the efficiency scores, which are computed as follows:
+The computational cost of CBTR with different compression rates ($r\in\{0.09, 0.16, 0.25, 0.36 \}$) is compared to that of Bayesian tensor regression using Gaussian priors, Lasso priors and PARAFAC priors.
+The computational time is reported for the simulation setting {\bf CR} with a tensor coefficient size of $60 \times 60$ and a training sample size of $n=2000$. $1000$ Gibbs iterations are used to sample the unknowns.
+Table \ref{tab: rmse_sim} reports the RMSE and computational time for all competing models.
+As the compression rate increases (i.e., more predictors are retained after compression), the computational time also increases.
+Nevertheless, the CBTR models remain substantially faster than the BTR models with Gaussian, LASSO and PARAFAC priors, with computational gains of approximately one order of magnitude.
+Among all methods, the BTR model with Gaussian priors achieves the best predictive performance in terms of RMSE, although this comes at a considerably higher computational cost.
+In contrast, the BTR model with LASSO and PARAFAC priors fail to provide competitive predictive performance relative to the other approaches.
+The CBTR models exhibit slightly worse predictive accuracy compared with the BTR model with Gaussian priors, but they achieve this performance at a substantially lower computational cost.
+To further evaluate the trade-off between predictive accuracy and computational efficiency, we consider the following efficiency measure: $\text{Efficiency Score}=1/(\text{RMSE}\times \text{Computational Time})$, which quantifies predictive performance per unit of computational cost.
+A higher score indicates a more favorable balance between accuracy and computational efficiency.
+The efficiency scores, reported in the last row of Table \ref{tab: rmse_sim}, show that the CBTR models substantially outperform the BTR models according to this criterion.
+A figure illustrating the relationship between computational cost and efficiency scores is provided in the Supplementary Material.

-where ``Cost" is the computational cost measured in hours.
-A higher efficiency score suggests better performance-per-cost.
-The black dashed line with red dots in Fig. \ref{fig:comp_time} shows the efficiency scores of different models.
-CBTR had much higher efficiency scores compared to BTR with Lasso and Gaussian priors.
-Not surprisingly, as the compression rate increases, the efficiency scores decrease.